alihan0/lang-input/README.md

 so you can get more localized results.

 ### PlaceholderLangPrefix ###
-If you tick this option as true, the input that will be created will be replaced with an input-group and you can display the language being added in the input as well.
+If you tick this option as `true`, the input that will be created will be replaced with an input-group and you can display the language being added in the input as well.
 It also looks very stylish.

 ```
 $(".lang-input").langInput({